elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 ----
 As previously reported, [Kubernetes is not secure by default, nor by itself](https://searchitoperations.techtarget.com/news/252487963/Kubernetes-security-defaults-prompt-upstream-dilemma).
 This is due to the fact that Kubernetes prefers to keep its "wow, it just works" experience.
 This might be fine for a company that does not process personal data.
 However, if you are in a regulated industry, for example, because you process personal data or health information, your regulators will be extremely unhappy to learn that your platform does not conform to security best practices.

-In case of Compliant Kubernetes this implies a clear separation of roles and responsibilities between Compliant Kubernetes users and operators.
+In case of Compliant Kubernetes this implies a clear separation of roles and responsibilities between Compliant Kubernetes users and administrators.
-The mission of operators is to make you, the Compliant Kubernetes user, succeed.
-Besides allowing you to develop features as fast as possible, the operator also needs to ensure that you build on top of a platform that lives up to regulatory requirements, specifically data privacy and data security regulations.
+The mission of administrators is to make you, the Compliant Kubernetes user, succeed.
+Besides allowing you to develop features as fast as possible, the administrator also needs to ensure that you build on top of a platform that lives up to regulatory requirements, specifically data privacy and data security regulations.

 General Principle
 -----------------

 Compliant Kubernetes does not allow users to make any changes which may compromise the security of the platform.
-This includes compromising or working around access control, logging, monitoring, backups, alerting, etc. For example, accidental deletion of the CustomResourceDefinitions of Prometheus would prevent operators from getting alerts and fixing cluster issues before your application is impacted.
+This includes compromising or working around access control, logging, monitoring, backups, alerting, etc. For example, accidental deletion of the CustomResourceDefinitions of Prometheus would prevent administrators from getting alerts and fixing cluster issues before your application is impacted.
 Similarly, accidentally deleting fluentd Pods would make it impossible to capture the Kubernetes audit log and investigate data breaches.

 Specifics
 ---------